Earn your degree in one year from a leading research university

 Designed to fit your schedule

-Earn your degree in as little as one year from a top 25 university
+Earn your degree in one year from a leading research university

 No GRE required